dbmdz/solr-ocrhighlighting/docs/external_storage.md

 format that includes the byte offset for every token, e.g.
 `Dieſe⚑5107923 leuchtenden⚑5108028 treuherzigen⚑5108138 blauen⚑5108250 Augen,⚑5108357`.

+The `⚑` character is the default delimiter that separates the term from its offset, but you can pick your own value with the included tool and the `delimiter` attribute in the configuration below.

 !!! note
     This format will only be used for indexing, you don't need to store it on disk.
 For highlighting, your unmodified OCR documents will be used.